moneroexamples/onion-monero-blockchain-explorer/README.md

 # enter the downloaded sourced code folder
 cd onion-monero-blockchain-explorer

+# make ~/Downloads forlder if you dont have it
+# time zone library that explorer is using, puts there
+# its database of time zone offsets

 # make a build folder and enter it
 mkdir build && cd build